mauroreisvieira/harmonix-hub/packages/eslint/README.md

 # @harmonix-hub/eslint

-This package provides ESLint configurations for projects developed with Code Harmony Kit.
+This package provides ESLint configurations for projects developed with Harmonix hub.

 ## Installation